12 Effective Home Remedies to Reduce Uric Acid Naturally

 4. Apple Cider Vinegar (ACV)

-ACV aids in the elimination of waste from the body and assists with healthy kidneys.
-Take 1 teaspoon of ACV in a glass of warm water.
-Consume once or twice a day before meals.
+ACV helps to remove waste products from the body and supports kidney health.
+Take 1 teaspoon of ACV mixed in a cup of warm water.
+Have it once or twice a day before eating.

 5. Tulsi (Holy Basil) Tea

-Tulsi leaves help detox your body and may reduce inflammation.
-Boil 5–6 tulsi leaves in a cup of water.
-Drink it as herbal tea once a day.
+Tulsi leaves assist in cleansing your body and reducing any sort of inflammation.
+Boil 5-6 tulsi leaves in one glass of water and have it as tea on a daily basis.

 6. Low-Fat Dairy Products